snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/tracking-events/ecommerce-tracking/index.md

 </Tabs>

 Older out-of-the-box Snowplow event types provide builder methods, reflecting the Android tracker's Java heritage.
-Now that the tracker is fully Kotlin, we have instead set all ecommerce event/entity properties as `var` for flexible construction.
+Now that the tracker is written in Kotlin, we have provided similar functionality by setting all ecommerce event/entity properties as `var`.
 For example, adding data to a Promotion object:

 <Tabs groupId="platform" queryString>
   <TabItem value="ios" label="iOS" default>